ZeroGravitasIndeed/zg_swtor_tools/README.md

 They add to all selected objects Modifiers like Subdivision or Multires (for hiding SWTOR's models' low poly nature) and Displace and Solidify (to facilitate gear-over-full body workflows), with sensible settings as an easy starting point.
 There is a Modifiers removal button that only affects those Modifier types, preserving any other, such as the Armature modifier that results from parenting a skeleton.
 Also, there are buttons for moving such Armature modifiers to the top or the bottom of the Modifier Stack, for both usefulness and experimentation.

 * Requires a selection of one or several game objects.
+* The Armature Modifier re-ordering buttons don't work by selecting Armature objects yet: only by selecting objects with Armature Modifiers.
+The former functionality will be considered for an update.

 ## SWTOR Misc.
 Tools:
 For now these are simply a few already existing Blender tools that are a little too buried inside their panels and would be nice to have more at hand.